gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 <github-button user="gregorybchris" repo="cado"></github-button>

-[^1]: I can hear the grumbling protestations of emacs/vim power users.
+[^notebook-haters]: I can hear the grumbling protestations of emacs/vim power users.
 I get it, notebooks aren't for everyone.
 But if you're prototyping in Python and aren't horribly allergic to the computer mouse then they're worth a shot!

-[^2]: Another cool thing you can do with this DAG is safely convert a notebook to a script.
+[^notebook-to-script]: Another cool thing you can do with this DAG is safely convert a notebook to a script.
 You can prefix local variables in each cell with the cell ID, topologically sort the cells with the DAG, then concatenate the cell contents.
 You're guaranteed a working script that you can fold into your Python codebase as a module.